-- 31.17.
-A key driver of the SAI's strategy for professional development is its overall mandate and related organisational strategic plan.
-Other avenues of input that can be used are the outcomes of a SAI Performance Measurement Framework (SAI PMF) assessment, the outcomes of an independent peer review or an internal inspection, a basic needs assessment or the intentions of a newly aunched INTOSAI-level initiative (such as auditing of the Sustainable Development Goals). - 32.18.
-The SAI strategy for professional development is also the document that can be used to ensure support for the SAI's professionalisation goals from leadership (or key stakeholders such as Parliament, if relevant).
-It can also serve as a tool to initially communicate with staff about the envisaged development opportunities. - 33.19.
-It is advisable, to the extent possible even at this early stage, that the desired state be described in a manner that will enable the measurement of ultimate success. - 34.20.
-It is important good practice to describe the leadership's consideration of organisational aspects that will be significantly impacted, such as budget considerations, sustainability, impact on policies and procedures, etc.
+- In this initial step, the SAI leadership needs to outline the exact purpose of the envisaged professional development pathway and precisely describe the desired end-state in a SAI strategy for professional development.
+It is relevant to distinguish between whether the pathway is aimed at creating a sustainable baseline of competence within a SAI to execute its mandate, and whether it is aimed at preparing the SAI for the future, or both.
+Such future orientation can involve the introduction of new competencies required by a new mandate, the introduction of new methodologies, venturing into new areas of auditing or an attempt to stay relevant given the SAI's changing environment. - 17) A key driver of the SAI's strategy for professional development is its overall mandate and related organisational strategic plan.
+Other avenues of input that can be used are the outcomes of a SAI Performance Measurement Framework (SAI PMF) assessment, the outcomes of an independent peer review or an internal inspection, a basic needs assessment or the intentions of a launched INTOSAI-level initiative (such as auditing of the Sustainable Development Goals). - The SAI strategy for professional development is also the document that can be used to ensure support for the SAI's professionalisation goals from leadership (or key stakeholders such as Parliament, if relevant).
+It can also serve as a tool to initially communicate with staff about the envisaged development opportunities. - 19) It is advisable, to the extent possible even at this early stage, that the desired state be described in a manner that will enable the measurement of ultimate success. - 20) It is good practice to describe the leadership's consideration of organisational aspects that will be significantly impacted, such as budget considerations, sustainability, impact on policies and procedures, etc.